 Even though I was beaten (by the slimmest of margins) for NAFF last year, I thought I throw my hat in the ring once again.
 Glutton for punishment, me!
 I’ll let the blurb below tell you more about it, but if you would like to help me win the race, please feel free to vote!
-You can download the voting form right here :) It costs $5.00, with all vote proceeds going to the fan fund, so it’s a good cause!
+You can download the voting form right here or to make it super easy, you can vote online here with just a few clicks and Paypal :) It costs $5.00, with all vote proceeds going to the fan fund, so it’s a good cause!

 Welcome to the NAFF race for 2015.
 The National Australian Fan Fund (NAFF) was created to assist fans to travel across Australia to attend the National Science Fiction Convention (Natcon).
 NAFF assists fans to travel to the Natcon and covers the costs of airfares and accommodation.
 The Natcon donates a convention membership.
 This year’s NAFF race is to the 54th Australian Natcon, Swancon 40, which will be held in Perth during Easter, 2nd- 6th April 2015.
 It is expected that the winner will produce a report of their trip, engage in fundraising to support future NAFF races, and to help administer the NAFF race for the following two years.
 All Australian fans are eligible to vote.

 The voting process contributes to the fundraising so each vote costs $5.
 You are more than welcome to donate more than this amount!
 Votes are being collected by: Matt Lindus (WA) and the candidate(s).
 For more information please contact Matt at email@example.com.

 You can vote online here with just a few clicks.

 Voting opens Sunday 1st March 2015 and concludes on Monday 16th of March 2015.
 Your candidates for this year: